zdravkov/kendo-docs/getting-started/web/button/overview.md

 ## Initializing multiple buttons

-Although each Kendo UI Button represents a separate widget instance on the page, multiple Buttons can be initialized simultaneously.
+Although each **Button** represents a separate widget instance on the page, multiple Buttons can be initialized simultaneously.
 There are two ways to do this - one is to use a jQuery selector, which returns multiple elements, or via [`kendo.init()`](/api/framework/kendo#methods-init).

 ### Multiple Buttons initialization with a jQuery selector